plone/documentation/docs/install/create-project-cookieplone.md

 cd project-title
 ```

-To install both the Plone backend and frontend, use the following command.
+To install both the Plone backend and Volto as frontend, use the following command.

 ```shell
 make install